biosimulations/biosimulations/docs/developers/index.md

 ### Apps

-The apps folder contains code for the high level applications that are a part of Biosimulations.
+The apps folder contains code for the high level applications that are a part of BioSimulations.
 An application is code that is deployed independently, either as a website, API, or backend service.

 Each app contains a Readme file that is used to describe its purpose and internal organization.